ToxSyn-PT: A Synthetic Fine-Grained Dataset of Minority-Targeted Toxic Language in Portuguese: Related Works

-TuPy-E \citep{oliveira2023tupy} merges three annotated Portuguese corpora \cite{fortuna-etal-2019-hierarchically, leite2020toxic, vargas-etal-2022-hatebr} with the TuPy dataset into a unified collection of 43,668 social-media comments.
-Of these, 11,547 are labeled as toxic, and only 3,327 carry annotations indicating offense toward a protected minority\footnote{ Although TuPy-E contains \textit{Political} hate category, we disconsider it since this class do not offend any minority group.}.
-Although TuPy-E’s multilabel schema spans nine categories (e.g., ageism, aporophobia, capacitism, LGBT-phobia), its utility is undermined by severe class imbalance: some categories, such as ageism (57 examples) or aporophobia (66), are represented by fewer than one hundred instances, whereas misogyny comprises 1,675 samples.
+TuPy-E \citelanguageresource{oliveira2023tupy} merges three annotated Portuguese corpora \citelanguageresource{fortuna-etal-2019-hierarchically, leite-etal-2020-toxic, vargas-etal-2022-hatebr} with the TuPy dataset into a unified collection of 43,668 social-media comments.
+Among them, 11,547 are labeled as toxic, and only 3,327 carry annotations indicating offense toward a protected minority\footnote{Although TuPy-E contains \textit{Political} hate category, we disconsider it since this class do not offend any minority group.}.
+Although \mbox{TuPy-E's} multilabel schema spans nine categories (e.g., ageism, aporophobia, capacitism, LGBT-phobia), its utility is undermined by severe class imbalance: some categories are represented by fewer than one hundred instances (e.g. ageism and aporophobia has 57 and 66 examples, respectively), whereas there is categories such as misogyny that comprises 1,675 samples.
 This extreme sparsity degrades the performance of encoder-based multilabel classifiers in the original study, highlighting the urgent need for larger, more evenly distributed resources to train and evaluate robust hate-speech detection models in Portuguese.

-Existing Portuguese corpora exhibit an additional blind spot: they annotate only hostile mentions of protected groups and omit neutral or supportive references.
+Additionally, existing Portuguese corpora exhibit an additional blind spot: they annotate only hostile mentions of protected groups and omit neutral or supportive references.
 Consequently, a sentence that praises Black resilience or affirms LGBTQIA+ rights is either absent or, at best, indistinguishable from non-minority content.
 This omission prevents classifiers from learning the difference between the absence of hate and the presence of endorsement, limiting applications such as allyship detection and fine-grained content moderation in both formal and informal domains.
 Filling this gap is essential for building context-aware systems that recognise not just toxicity, but also positive engagement with minority communities.